Whether you buy or rent your next home is a decision that depends on how your life fits the advantages of both

 To buy or rent question: How long will you be there?

 It costs a lot of money to buy, and later to sell, a house.
 You have fix-up costs, closing costs, financing costs, real estate commissions – not to mention the general inconvenience of having people wander through your home (which must be kept immaculate while selling).
-It takes a while for the cost of housing to rise enough to cover that investment.
+In normal markets, It takes a while for the cost of housing to rise enough to cover that investment.
+(That has not been an issue in the frenzied market of the nearly post pandemic.)

-Most people move every 5-8 years, and in most traditionally appreciating markets a few percentage points a year generally will cover those costs — and sometimes a healthy gain.
+Most people move every 5-8 years, and in most traditionally appreciating markets a few percentage points a year generally will cover those costs — and sometimes a healthy gain (such as recently in Las Vegas and elsewhere).
 If there’s a good chance you won’t stay in your new home very long, perhaps renting is a better choice.
 If your job is tenuous, you don’t much care for your city or some other reason that’s likely to drive you elsewhere, consider your options.

 When you first move to a town, it might be worthwhile to get a feel for the city before deciding where you most want to set down roots.
 When making big lifestyle and investment choices, it helps to know the paths you generally travel, where family and friends will be living and where good schools and your kind of entertainment might be.